Cluster Stability Selection

 A tuning parameter or set of tuning parameters that may be used by the feature selection method

 fitfun.
-In the default case whenfitfun = cssLasso, lambda should be a numeric: the penalty to use for each lasso fit. (css()does not require lambda to be any particular object because for a user-specified feature selection methodfitfun, lambda can be an arbitrary object.
+In the default case whenfitfun = cssLasso, lambda is a nonnegative numeric (or a namedc(lambda, alpha)for an elastic net fit; seecssLasso): the penalty to use for each lasso fit. (css()does not require lambda to be any particular object because for a user-specified feature selection methodfitfun, lambda can be an arbitrary object.
 See the description offitfunbelow.)- clusters

 A list of integer vectors; each vector should contain the indices of a cluster of features (a subset of